Signed in as:

 Emotional Architecture

-How feelings live in space and how space remembers.
+How feelings live in space and how space remembers, revealing the inner architecture of our experiences.

 Endurance